swgee/swgee.github.io/_posts/2024-12-23-pwspraying.md

 Since these resources' locations are relative to the base URL, the browser requests them from the API gateway subdomain used to proxy traffic to the target site.
 However, no proxy has been created for each of those paths, only the "/fireprox" path.
 While proxying traffic through Burp Suite, we can use match and replace rules to modify each request to ensure all traffic sent to the proxy reaches the correct location on the target.

-Most of the following modifications can be done using standard match-and-replace rules, but we will implement them using Bambda match-and-replace rules introduced on December 19th, 2024.
+Most of the following modifications can be done using standard match and replace rules, but we will implement them using Bambda match and replace rules introduced on December 19th, 2024.
 They offer more flexibility for modifying requests in flight using the [Montoya API](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/index.html), the Java interface that implements all Burp functionality that can be leveraged to build extensions.

 {% include image.html url="/images/pwspraying/bambda_editor.png" description="Default bambda editor UI.
 It includes suggestions, error output, and a test editor." percentage="100" %}